piyusharya8700/Bike-buyers-analysis/README.md

 ![Occupation and Income Demographic Chart](image/Occupation&Income_demographics.png)

 *Business Recommendation: Target premium, high-end bikes at Professionals and Management, while offering budget-friendly, durable commuter models for Manual and Clerical workers.*

----

-## How to test it out
-1. Download the `Cleaned Data.xlsx` file from this repository.
-2. Open it up in Microsoft Excel.
-3. Check out the custom formula test bench to see real-world, interview-grade data queries in action!
-4. Use the built-in Pivot Charts to explore interactive user demographic distributions.